Hiking

 Expect the Ozark Hills terrain of steeper climbs to beautiful overlooks as well as hikes along ridge tops and down into valleys.
 We will be camping along an overlook of the southern loop.
 Participants will need to filter water along the trail and hike their water supply to the campsite on the ridge.
 There will also be several creek crossings.
 Be prepared to bring a spare pair of sandals when crossing the creeks.

 Since this is an Introductory Backpacking Program, all gear and equipment can be provided for participants.
-We will conduct a mandatory virtual check-in on March 28 (6:00pm-8:00pm) which is around three weeks prior to the trip to introduce the group and discuss trip preparation and logistics.
-A supply list will be emailed to you if you need any backpacking equipment or gear.
-You will also be required to submit a survey of your past outdoor skills experience, as well as submit an emergency medical form in case of any emergency while on trail.
+We will conduct a MANDATORY virtual check-in on March 25 (6:30pm-8:00pm) which is around four weeks prior to the trip to introduce the group and discuss trip preparation and logistics.

 All family or friend groupings will be responsible for carrying their own gear, including water filter, stove, tent, sleeping bag, and sleeping pad.
 You are responsible for packing your own food - this will be discussed in our virtual check-in - and you will be shown how to hang a bear-bag and filter water while on trail.
 We will be outside for the entirety of this program.

-If you have any questions or concerns, please email the instructor.
+If you have any questions or concerns, please email Sam Stewart the instructor at sam.stewart@mdc.mo.gov.

 Thank you and our hope and goal is for each of you to be more inspired to explore the trails around you - whether that is through practicing your backpacking skills during this trip or taking longer day hikes.
 We want you to know that you have access in many ways to our beautiful natural resources!